Aerosols are any solid and/or liquid particles suspended in a gas (e.g. air) ranging in size from ~1 nm to 100 μm1.

 High level of certainty:

-Humans produce droplets and aerosols by exhalations which include: breathing out, talking, laughing, coughing, sneezing, and singing2,3,4.
+Humans produce macroscopic droplets and aerosols by natural expiratory activities which include: breathing out, talking, laughing, coughing, sneezing, and singing2,3,4.

-Infectious pathogens (e.g. tuberculosis and influenza virus6) are known to be carried in aerosols (including those smaller than 5 µm in diameter) produced by exhalations including breathing8.
+Pathogens (e.g. influenza virus6) are known to be emitted by expiratory activities and subsequently detected in aerosols (including aerosols smaller than 5 µm in diameter)11,12.

 Low level of certainty: